Visiting Writers Series

 Alice Lichtenstein will be reading from her new novel, The Crime of Being, which Upper Hand Press will publish on November 15, 2019.

-For more information, contact Assistant Professor of English Bradley J. Fest at email@example.com or 607 431-4921.
+Please contact Associate Professor of English Bradley J. Fest at email@example.com or 607-431-4921.